propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 Tags: propertyhive, property hive, property, real estate, estate agents, estate agent, stamp duty, stamp duty calculator, stampduty
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=N68UHATHAEDLN&lc=GB&item_name=BIOSTALL&no_note=0&cn=Add%20special%20instructions%20to%20the%20seller%3a&no_shipping=1&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Requires at least: 3.8
-Tested up to: 5.9.1
+Tested up to: 6.0.2
-Stable tag: 1.0.14
+Stable tag: 1.0.15
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Quickly and easily add a stamp duty calculator to your website.
+Updated 2022 rates

 == Description ==

-Includes new 2020/21 temporary reduced rates.
+Includes new September 2022 stamp duty rates.

 This plugin, from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive/), allows you to quickly and easily add a stamp duty calculator to your website by simply adding the shortcode [stamp_duty_calculator] where you want it to appear.